rage/programming-23/data/part-11/1-list-comprehensions.md

 `[<expression 1> if <condition> else <expression 2> for <item> in <series>]`

+This may look a little confusing, as the conditional structure now comes before the actual list comprehension part.
+This is just the way the syntax has been defined, at least at the moment.
+If there is also an `else` branch, the conditional comes first.
+If there is just an `if`, it goes to the end.
+You can try swapping them around and see what happens.

 Including an else operator means that we will again process every item from the original list.
-Depending on whether the condition is true or false, either expression 1 or expression 2 is performed on each item on the list.
+Depending on whether the condition is true or false, either `expression 1` or `expression 2` is performed on each item on the list.

 The following example checks if the items on a list are zero or above.
-Any item that is zero or above is accepted as is, but all negative items are negated, so that the sign is changed from negative to positive.
+Any such item is accepted as is, but all negative items are negated, so that the sign is changed from negative to positive.
 The result is a list containing the absolute values of the items in the original list.

 ```python
 numbers = [1, -3, 45, -110, 2, 9, -11]